 We integrate practical business strategies and our extensive knowledge of the law to provide clients comprehensive guidance and counsel.

-Businesses need lawyers who know business, not just the letter of the law.
-This means engaging a law firm that can advise and counsel businesses to successful results.
+Business owners need lawyers who know and understand business, not just the letter of the law.
+This means engaging a law firm that can advise and counsel business owners to successful results.

-Stein Sperling is rooted in serving the requirements of businesses large and small with attorneys who have experience in the business sector.
+Stein Sperling is rooted in serving the requirements of businesses large and small with attorneys who have extensive experience in the business sector.
 We build a strong connection to our clients so we can better understand their needs and goals.
-This proactive approach helps businesses plan ahead for success and growth, avoid controversy where possible and anticipate issues that may arise in the future.
+This proactive approach helps business owners plan ahead for success and growth, avoid controversy where possible, anticipate issues that may arise in the future and plan a succession and/or exit strategy.

-Based on our analysis, we recommend an appropriate business and ownership structure, then execute formation strategies that benefit our clients.
-Our attorneys draft contracts, as well as operating and ownership agreements tailored to each business’s ownership structure and objectives.
-These agreements can reduce liability, mitigate risk and provide a clear structure for dispute resolution and transitions in ownership.
+Based on our consultation with our clients and subsequent analysis, we provide recommendations on an appropriate business and ownership structure, then execute formation strategies that benefit our clients.
+Our attorneys draft the appropriate contracts and agreements tailored to each business’s ownership structure and objectives.
+These agreements can reduce liability, mitigate risk and provide a clear structure for dispute resolution and transfers of ownership interests.
 They also provide guidelines for management of the business in the future.
 In addition, we advise clients on employment policies and practices, owner and executive compensation structures (equity and non-equity), and capital raises.

-After helping clients establish their businesses, we help owners and boards of directors maintain their operations, fostering growth while complying with organizing documents and protecting owner and shareholder investments.
-Our attorneys regularly handle complex business matters related to governance, transitions and transactions, strategic planning, extending product lines, raising financing, spinning off business units, offering new services or products, as well as dissolutions and dispositions through sale or merger.
-As new federal, state and local laws take effect, we help our clients avoid legal and regulatory pitfalls and take advantage of benefits new laws may afford them.
+After helping clients establish their businesses, we help owners and boards of directors maintain their operations, fostering growth while complying with organizational documents and protecting owner and shareholder investments.
+Our attorneys regularly handle complex business matters related to governance, transitions and transactions, strategic planning, extending product lines, raising financing, spinning off business units, offering new services or products, complying with federal, state and local laws, as well as dissolutions and dispositions through sale or merger.

 Stein Sperling is well versed in negotiating, structuring and implementing commercial transactions such as acquisitions (stock and asset), mergers (stock, cash, etc.), tender offers (hostile and friendly), corporate spin-offs and leveraged buyouts.
 As our clients’ businesses expand and contract, we approach each transaction with their financial considerations and long-term strategic plans in mind.
 Our attorneys carefully listen to clients’ objectives before aggressively pursuing their interests in any transaction, including appropriate structures to maximize tax savings.